Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 However, in all of these cases, the individual must meet the following requisites.

-First contribution from December 31 1995 Since January 1 2012 anyone whose first contribution seniority dates back to December 31 1995 can claim an old-age pension if their contributions have been recognised and they have accrued at least 20 years of contributions, regardless of whether they have actually been paid or accredited on any other grounds.
+Since 1 January 2012 anyone whose first contribution seniority dates back to 31 December 1995 can claim an old-age pension if their contributions have been recognised and they have accrued at least 20 years of contributions, regardless of whether they have actually been paid or accredited on any other grounds.

-First contribution from January 1 1996 Since January 1 2012 anyone whose first pension contribution dates back to January 1 1996 can claim an old-age pension provided that:
+Since 1 January 2012 anyone whose first pension contribution dates back to 1 January 1996 can claim an old-age pension provided that:

 - they have accrued 20 years of contribution seniority and meet the age requirements set out above; and